 Method 01: Modifying Settings Of Finder

-There is one common reason why Mac doesn’t display or recognize external hard disk drives.
-The reason we’re stating here is the state wherein the Mac device’ system is not set up to actually show hard disk drives within its Desktop.
+There is one common reason why Mac doesn’t display or recognize an external hard drive.
+The reason we’re stating here is the state wherein the Mac device’ system is not set up to actually show external hard drive within its Desktop.

 This can be fixed easily by following the steps below:

-Method 02: Manually Mounting Your External HDD Within The Mac Device
+Method 02: Manually Mounting Your External Hard Drive Within The Mac Device

-Again, what if forcing your Mac drive to display the external hard disk drive doesn’t work?
+Again, what if forcing your Mac drive to display external hard drive doesn’t work?
 Well, the next step is to utilize First Aid.

 Method 03: Running First Aid Through Your External HDD

 Mac has a built-in utility called First Aid.
 This is utilized for the verification and repairing of a wide variety of issues especially with those that are related to apps and files that are corrupted.
-It also fixes issues with regards to startup and of course, external hard disk drives.
+It also fixes issues with regards to startup and of course, external hard drive.